jayz2026/rts-finalcapstone/README.md

 **Target Role:** Aerospace / Defense Embedded Systems Engineer

 This project demonstrates practical experience with real-time embedded software concepts that are directly applicable to aerospace and defense industries.
 The use of deterministic scheduling, FreeRTOS IPC primitives, WCET analysis, fault monitoring, and dual-core task partitioning reflects the types of software architecture commonly used in avionics, flight control, and mission-critical embedded systems.
-The project showcases both software engineering fundamentals and safety-oriented design practices expected in modern embedded aerospace applications.